YitziG/consent-policy/README.md

 </html>
 ```

-**Tip:** If you are certain that your project doesn't need to request permissions until after the page finishes loading you can include our script tag at the end of your `<body>` for a faster page load.
+**Tip:** If you are sure that your project doesn't need to request permissions until after the page finishes loading, you can include our script tag at the end of your `<body>` for a faster page load.

 ```html
 <body>